Waiting in line is the ultimate dread for any customer working with customer service.

 Wait time and lines in customer service cost Americans more than $100 billion each year, according to recent findings from a ClickSoftware study.

-Some of the worst customer service offenders are amusement parks, government offices—including DMVs and voting offices—retail stores, airports, restaurants and emergency rooms.
+Some of the worst customer service offenders are amusement parks, government offices, including DMVs and voting offices where they use electronic polling devices for my accurate the process of voting.
 The average wait time in national emergency rooms has been reported as high as four hours and seven minutes; and during peak crowd levels at amusement parks, lines average upwards of 90 minutes at each ride.

 “The average person spends two years of his or her life waiting in line, which is unacceptable by any measure.